Samaara-Das/Tradingview-to-Everywhere/README.md

 - In `open_tv.py`, make sure the `SCREENER_MSG_TIMEOUT` constant is set to the number of seconds that Python will wait for the screener's alert to come up in the Alerts log. the default is 77 (1min 17secs)

 - In `open_tv.py`, make sure the `USED_SYMBOLS_INPUT` constant is equal to the name of the Used Symbols input in the screener

+- In `open_tv.py`, change the `SYMBOL_DELAY` constant to the number of seconds to wait for a new symbol to load on the chart

+- In `open_tv.py`, change the `DEFAULT_SYMBOL` constant to a symbol that the hour tracker alert will be set up on.
+The default value is BTCUSD because crypto symbols are always open.
+Since they're always open, new price ticks will form and new bars will form and that will cause the alert to run.
+The default symbol should run 24/7.

 - In `open_tv.py`, specify the timeframe of the chart and of the screener.
 The timeframe of the chart is the timeframe which the indicators run on.
 It is in the `CHART_TIMEFRAME` constant.
 The value of the constant should be a string and one of these options (The spelling must be correct):![Alt text](image.png)